quantopian/zipline/docs/overview.rst

 :mod:`zipline` runs backtests using asynchronous components and zeromq messaging for communication and coordination.

-Simulator is the heart of :mod:zipline, and the primary access point for creating, launching, and tracking simulations.
-You can find it in :py:class:`~zipline.core.Simulator`
+:class:`.algorithm.TradingAlgorithm` is the heart of :mod:`zipline`, and the primary access point for creating, launching, and tracking simulations.
+You can find it in :py:class:`~zipline.algorithm.TradingAlgorithm`

 Simulator Sub-Components
 ========================